Rainbow-CPaaS/Rainbow-Node-SDK/tutorials/What_is_new.md

 Warning: Before deploying in production a bot that can generate heavy traffic, please contact ALE.
 Some of the key highlights include:

+### SDK for Node.JS 1.73 - June 2020

+---

+**3-Release SDK Breaking Changes**

+-   Warning: Starting 2019, the LTS active version of Node.js migrated to version 12.x.
+This version of SDK Node.js is only compliant with this LTS version up to 10.x.
+Consequently, you need to update your Node.js version to 10.x in order to use this release of the SDK Node.js.

+**API Breaking Changes**

+-   none

+**API Changes**

+-   Add in method `AdminService::createCompany` parameter offerType.
+It's the company offer type.
+Companies with `offerType=freemium` are not able to subscribe to paid offers, they must be premium to do so.

+**Others Changes**

+-   Add Offers and subscriptions management in AdminService.
+Add methods : `retrieveAllOffersOfCompanyById, retrieveAllSubscribtionsOfCompanyById, getSubscribtionsOfCompanyByOfferId, subscribeCompanyToOfferById, subscribeCompanyToDemoOffer, unSubscribeCompanyToDemoOffer, unSubscribeCompanyToOfferById, subscribeUserToSubscription, unSubscribeUserToSubscription`.
+-   Add method `S2SService::checkS2Sconnection` to give the ability to check the S2S connection with a head request.

 ### SDK for Node.JS 1.72 - June 2020

 ---